twinscom/frontend-test-task/README.md

 ### Technologies

-- Use React with Hooks
+- Use React with Hooks (and don't use class components)
-- Use styled-components
+- Use styled-components (and don't use separate files for styles)